 Just as developmental processes within the family can cause issues, so organisational and familial relationships.
 This is where codependency, passive aggressive behaviour, manipulation and other issues come into play.

-Values in life, Edinburgh, Falkirk, Stirling, Glasgow
+Values in life, Edinburgh, Falkirk, Dublin, Glasgow

 There are many different sets of values that might be applied.
 Utilitarianism, Moral philosophy, religious values, social contract, eastern and western belief systems.

 My job is to help the individual patient work within their belief systems, and develop their own personal system.